aws-samples/aws-incident-response-playbooks/playbooks/IRP-Ransomware.md

 ### This Playbook

-This playbook outlines response steps for Credential Leakage/Compromise incidents.
+This playbook outlines response steps for handling ransomware incidents.
 These steps are based on the [NIST Computer Security Incident Handling Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) (Special Publication 800-61 Revision 2) that can be used to:

 •	Gather evidence
 •	Contain and then eradicate the incident